rafed/devra/content/posts/CLOUD/KUBERNETES/mlt in kubernetes/index.md

 ---
 title: Monitor Kubernetes Apps through Metrics, Logs and Traces (MLT)
-date: 2021-06-29
+date: 2021-07-05
 tags: [cloud, kubernetes]
 image: MLT.png
 ---

-Metrics, Logs and Traces (MLT) are the three pillars of monitoring that can give us a complete observability of a system.
+Metrics, Logs and Traces (MLT) are the three pillars of monitoring that can give us complete observability of a system.

-In this article we're going to set up all three of MLT on a kubernetes platform to monitor a app made with microservices.
+In this article, we're going to set up all three of MLT on a Kubernetes platform to monitor an app made with microservices.
 ## What are metrics, logs and traces?

 #### Metrics
-Metrics show the measure of how the system is used.
-Typically they are shown in numbers or graphs.
+Metrics show the measure of how a system resource is used.
+They are typically shown in numbers.
 For example-
-* How much cpu was used the past hour?
+* How much CPU was used in the past hour?
-* How much storage is consumed?
+* How much disk space is consumed?
-* How much bandwidth is left?
+* How much bandwidth has been used?

 #### Logs
 Logs are events that a running software records.
 For example-